reymon359/how-to-live/advices/We all make mistakes/index.md

 ## Resources and credits

-- Your Erroneous Zones.
-Wayne Dyer - 1976
+Your Erroneous Zones from Wayne Dyer discusses this topic.

 ## Related advices